Keiskamma Altarpiece

 Beadwork and Local Flora

-Medium: Detail of wire and beadwork (Layer 3).
-These details feature sculptural elements crafted from wire and beads, depicting local …
+These details feature sculptural elements crafted from wire and beads, depicting local animals and a flower.
+Dr. Hofmeyr noted that this …

 | Item Title | Beadwork and Local Flora |